Dasharo/docs/docs/unified/novacustom/features.md

 ## RGB keyboard

-Some models featuree an RGB backlit keyboard.
-Dasharo implements full driverless backlight control using only the hotkeys on the keyboard.
+Some models feature an RGB backlit keyboard.
+Dasharo implements driverless backlight control using only the hotkeys on the keyboard.

 ### Usage

-The backlight can be operated using the hotkeys on the numpad:
+The backlight can be controlled using the hotkeys on the numeric keypad:

 - `Fn` + `/` - Next color
 - `Fn` + `*` - Toggle On / Off